buildingSMART-Finland/InfraModel/examples/README.md

-# Instructions for submitting new ISO15143-4 sample data sets
+# Instructions for submitting new InfraModel sample data sets

-- Create your own branch of this repository
+- Create your own fork of this repository

 - Make a separate folder for your contributions named `xxx`, for example: